Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 • Follow the instructions, adhere to the treatment regimen and dosage recommended by your doctor.

-• After past medication, dietary restrictions are necessary during the recovery period.
-It is recommended to minimize the consumption of fatty, spicy and intestinal-heavy foods.
+• After medication, dietary restrictions are necessary during the recovery period.
+It is recommended to minimize the consumption of fatty, spicy and intestinal-harming foods

 Important!
-Taking antibiotics for diarrhea is allowed when loose stools are provoked by a bacterial infection.
-But this diagnosis can only be accurately established by a doctor after a series of tests.
+Taking antibiotics for diarrhea is allowed when loose stools are caused by a bacterial infection.
+But only a doctor can accurately establish this diagnosis after a series of tests.

 • Use natural folk remedies.

-• An important diet for diarrhea is to eat foods on the menu that help restore beneficial bacteria that will fight indigestion.
+• Diet for diarrhea is important; it is necessary to include foods in the menu that help restore beneficial bacteria that will fight indigestion.

 Diarrhea after antibiotics, how to treat with diet?

-Nutrition plays an important role in the complex disposal of loose stools.
+Nutrition plays a vital role in comprehensively getting rid of loose stools.

-1. To soothe an irritated, inflamed intestine, cereals are needed, for example, semolina, oatmeal or buckwheat.
+1. To soothe an irritated, inflamed intestine, porridge is needed, for example, semolina, oatmeal or buckwheat.

 2. Low-fat soups and compotes, berry jelly help well.